jojotorro/seat-a-roo/README.md

 [<< demo here >>](https://jojotorro.github.io/seat-a-roo/seats.html)

-## idea from
+## Idea from

- i like to go to the cinema and they have the same problem so why not do something simple and similar to the cinema
+ I like to go to the cinema and they have the same problem so why not do something simple and similar to the cinema

 a normal cinema seating...